Realization of a Bosonic Antiferromagnet

 In the second-order perturbation theory, the spin exchange coupling along these two types of links are,

 Here, $\delta_0$ and $\Delta$ represent energy offsets between neighboring sites due to the spin-independent term and a linear potential, respectively. $t_1$ and $t_2$ are tunneling strengths along the two types of nearest-neighbor links.
-Since the lattice depths are almost the same for the two spin states, the tunneling strengths are considered as spin-independent. $U$ corresponds to the onsite-interaction for all the spin state.
+Since the lattice depths are almost the same for the two spin states, the tunneling strengths are independent of spin components. $U$ corresponds to the on-site interaction for all the spin states.
 Here we neglect the slight spin-dependence of scattering lengths for $^{87}$Rb and adopt $U_{\uparrow\downarrow}=U_{\uparrow\uparrow}=U_{\downarrow\downarrow}=U$.
 When $U < \delta_0 - \Delta \ \text{and} \ \delta_0 + \Delta$, we reverse the sign of $J_1$ and $J_2$ to positive, establishing an antiferromagnetic spin-exchange coupling \cite{Trotzky:2008}.

 The difference between the spin exchange couplings $J_1$ and $J_2$ is compensated by the state-independent linear potential.
-Since our $x$-axis lies at an angle of 4 degree related to the horizontal plane, the gravity leads to this constant 57-Hz/site gradient along the 1D chain.
-Consequently, the discrepancy between these two types of exchange coupling becomes roughly 2 percent [see Figure \ref{figS2}(c)], one order of magnitude lower than the case without this compensation ($J_1$ and $J_2$ would have 20 percent difference in the absence of the linear gradient).
+Since our $x$-axis lies at an angle of 4 degree related to the horizontal plane, the gravity leads to a constant 57-Hz/site gradient along the 1D chain.
+Consequently, the discrepancy between $J_1$ and $J_2$ is less than 2 percent [see Extended Data Fig. \ref{FigS2}(c)], one order of magnitude lower than the case without this compensation ($J_1$ and $J_2$ would have 20 percent difference in the absence of such a linear potential).

-In our experimental conditions, the Hubbard parameters satisfy such relations $t_1, t_2 \ll \delta_0, U$, as shown in Fig. \ref{figS2}.
-This Bose-Hubbard Hamiltonian can be mapped into a spin model as,
+Under our experimental conditions, the Hubbard parameters satisfy such relations $t_1, t_2 \ll \delta_0, U$, as shown in Extended Data Fig. \ref{FigS2}.
+We should stress that even though atoms tend to occupy the low-energy sites owing to the non-uniform potential along the 1D chain, the atoms cannot overcome the staggered potential via tunneling in our experimental relevant time scale.
+Therefore, the Bose-Hubbard Hamiltonian can be mapped into a spin model as,

-Neglecting the slight difference between $J_1$ and $J_2$, we can adopt an isotropic Heisenberg model with the spin-exchange strength $J$, which is the geometric average of $J_1$ and $J_2$, as $J=\sqrt{J_{1}J_{2}}$.
+By neglecting the slight difference between $J_1$ and $J_2$, we can adopt the geometric mean of them as $J=\sqrt{J_{1}J_{2}}$, and write the Hamiltonian as an isotropic Heisenberg model.